 Gwendolyn Stevens, Board of Director

-Terry A. Monroe, Trustee
+Terry A. Monroe, Vice President

 Shauntia Monroe, Secretary

-Brandon Chaison, Community Relations Director
+Brandon Chaison, High School Community Relations Director

 P.A.M.
 Media Outreach, Inc. is a non-profit organization.
 Your support and contributions will enable us to meet our goals and improve our Inner-City and Urban high school communities.
 Your generous donation will fund the program for free to serve our Inner-City and Urban high school communities.